giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - ringnorm (20 features, 6500 instances)
 - magic (10 features, 17118 instances)

-The complete datasets used, are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.
+The complete datasets used are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.

-To analyze the performances of the 1<sup>st</sup> and 2<sup>nd</sup> order Sequential Minimal Optimization techniques, I thought that should be usefull to test the methods under the greates number of training settings (different dataset as well as different training parameters).
-To do so I repeated a **Grid search** over the parameters _C_ (Box constraint) and _sigma_ (gaussian kernel variation) for each implementation and each dataset.
+To analyse the performances of the 1<sup>st</sup> and 2<sup>nd</sup> order Sequential Minimal Optimization techniques, the methods under investigation have been tested under a large number of training settings (different dataset as well as different training parameters) in order to gain a better overview of their behavior.
+To do this, I repeated a **Grid search** over the parameters _C_ and _sigma_ (gaussian kernel variation) for each implementation and dataset.

-As for the previous series of test, I collected several statistics, that are available in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS), some of these are:
+As for the previous serie of test, I collected several statistics that are available in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
+Some of these are:

 * Total number of iteration
 * Training time